How to play top lane - ultimate League of Legends top lane guide

 - Phage users (Black Cleaver or Tri-Force) are decent in top due to long lane chase potential,

-- champs designed for ADC or Support should stay at bot,
+- champs designed for ADC or Support should stay at the bot,

-- jungle shares the most champions with top lane (Jarvan IV, Jax or Camille)
+- jungle shares the most champions with a top lane (Jarvan IV, Jax or Camille)

 - tank with lots of CC will always be fine,

-- any form of sustain is useful at top lane.
+- any form of sustain is useful at a top lane.

 Look at the enemy team.
 Let’s say they have Camille top, Zac jungle, Ahri mid, Lucian ADC and Pyke Support.
-That’s a lot of dashes that can be cancelled.
-Go for Poppy, or for someone that can dive the backline, as in this teamcomp Lucian has close to no protection.
+That’s a lot of dashes that can be canceled.
+Go for Poppy, or for someone that can dive the backline, as in this team comp Lucian has close to no protection.

 1 v 2